 Cheryl was a vibrant soul—warmly inclusive, unwaveringly loyal, and always happy.
 She never sweated the small stuff and radiated a spirit that was impossible not to love.

 Cheryl’s boundless love for animals defined her life.
-She never passed up the opportunity to rescue anything that crossed her path, which included countless dogs, cats, goats, donkeys, ducks and chickens, treating them like their own children.
+She never passed up the opportunity to rescue anything that crossed her path, which included countless dogs, cats, goats, donkeys, ducks and chickens, treating them like her own children.
 Cheryl delighted in sharing stories of their latest “babies” with her grandchildren.
 Her passion for animal welfare led her to advocate for Color Country Animal Welfare (CCAW) in Wayne County, a cause she championed with joy and dedication.

 The family extends heartfelt gratitude to Cheryl’s close friends for their compassionate care during her final days.